rrazumov-rrs/cyber-project/README.md

 This document contains the following details:
 - Description of the Topology
 - Project Requirements
+- Virtual Network
 - Access Policies
+- Ssh Key Authentication
+- Virtual Machine
-- VM configuration
+- Load Balancer
+- *EXTRA* IP FQDN
-- Ansible Configuration
+- Ansible
-- DVWA Configuration
-- ELK Configuration
+- System Playbooks
-  - Beats in Use
+- System Beats
-  - Machines Being Monitored
-- How to Use the Ansible Build

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D__n Vulnerable Web Application.